Jump to:

 Institution: University of Minnesota

-Program instructor: Andrew Adams, MD, PhD
+Program Director: Andrew Adams, MD, PhD

 Description: The Transplant Immunology Training Program at the University of Minnesota is seeking 1 postdoctoral trainee (surgical resident) to join our comprehensive transplant immunology laboratory for two or three years.
 Our research training program is geared toward training the next generation of transplant surgeon-scientists.
 Candidates will have the opportunity to be involved in several different areas of transplant research, ranging from basic science studies in murine models to translational studies in non-human primate (NHP) models as well as clinical research.
 Research areas include xenotransplantation, studies of costimulation blockade in murine and NHP models, ex-vivo perfusion, and clinical transplant outcomes.